PrithviKambhampati/cola-blimp/jschulz/README.md

-Name:  Jonathan Schulz
+name:  Jonathan Schulz
-Email: jschulz1@mtu.edu
+email: jschulz1@mtu.edu
-Quote:
+quote:
 	 This visage, no mere veneer of vanity, is a vestige of the vox populi, now vacant, vanished.
 However, this valorous visitation of a by-gone vexation, stands vivified and has vowed to vanquish these venal and virulent vermin